Residents ServicesCommunity Home Page

 - Place your carts with the handles and wheels facing towards your home.

-- Containers should be removed from curbside within 12 hours after service.
+- Carts should be removed from curbside within 12 hours after service.

-- Items not in containers will not be collected.
+- Items not in carts will not be collected.

-- The blue or brown container is for recyclables.
+- The blue or brown cart is for recyclables.